jeffb4real/ovensensorweb/README.md

 One strength of the Django web framework is that it includes its own webserver and flexible database backend.
 To utilize this we must first run the server.

-As with most Django-related commands, we use manage.py, which was created at the root of our project directory, when we created the Django project.
+As with most Django-related commands (e.g. to create a Django project or application, etc.), we use manage.py, which was created at the root of our project directory, when we created the Django project.

+You _must_ be inside the mysite project directory (e.g. mysite/mysite/...)
+You can tell which directory is the correct directory, because it will contain manage.py.

 	(my-env) $ python manage.py runserver